Myrinet: Description

-Myrinet physically consists of two fibre optic cables, upstream and downstream, connected to the host computers with a single connector.
+The later versions of Myrinet physically consist of two fibre optic cables, upstream and downstream, connected to the host computers with a single connector.
 Machines are connected via low-overhead routers and switches, as opposed to connecting one machine directly to another.
 Myrinet includes a number of fault-tolerance features, mostly backed by the switches.
 These include flow control, error control, and "heartbeat" monitoring on every link.
 The "fourth-generation" Myrinet, called Myri-10G, supported a 10 Gbit/s data rate and can use 10 Gigabit Ethernet on PHY, the physical layer (cables, connectors, distances, signaling).
 Myri-10G started shipping at the end of 2005.

 Myrinet was approved in 1998 by the American National Standards Institute for use on the VMEbus as ANSI/VITA 26-1998.
 One of the earliest publications on Myrinet is a 1995 IEEE article.

 Performance

 Myrinet is a lightweight protocol with little overhead that allows it to operate with throughput close to the basic signaling speed of the physical layer.
 For supercomputing, the low latency of Myrinet is even more important than its throughput performance, since, according to Amdahl's law, a high-performance parallel system tends to be bottlenecked by its slowest sequential process, which in all but the most embarrassingly parallel supercomputer workloads is often the latency of message transmission across the network.